 Moonedit

-Wednesday 2 February 2005This is over 19 years old.
+Wednesday 2 February 2005This is almost 20 years old.
 Be careful.

 MoonEdit is a collaborative text editor: a number of people dispersed across the internet all work together editing a single text file, all at the same time.
 It’s a cross-platform implementation of an idea pioneered by SubEthaEdit on the Mac.